 Hair Transplant Surgery using Implanter Pens

-In a hair transplant, grafts are extracted by Follicular Unit Excision (FUE) or Follicular Unit Transplantation (FUT).
+In a hair transplant, grafts are extracted by Follicular Unit Excision (FUE) or Follicular Unit Transplantation (FUT) from the donor site.
 The grafts will then need to be re-implanted into recipient sites (holes where hair grafts are put into) and this can be done by 2 main methods- sharp or dull needle implanter pens.

 Hair Transplant Surgery Using Sharp Implanter Pens

-Pre-Made Recipient Sites & Placing of Grafts Using Dull Implanter Pens
+Pre-Made Recipient Sites & Using Dull Implanter Pens

 Grafts can be reinserted into the scalp with “pre-made” holes or recipient sites created by a needle.
 This technique generally occurs 2 stages.
 The first stage requires the surgeon to create holes or “recipient sites” using a needle or blade.
+These sites are created at a specific angle and direction to match the existing hair.
 A Surgeon, nurse or a hair technician then comes and places the extracted grafts into each of these sites using a dull implanter pen in the second stage (3).

 How Do Implanter Pens Work?

 The image below shows what a Lion implanter pen looks like.
 They come in different sizes depending on the size of the hair being implanted.
 Your hair transplant surgeon will decide which size is best for you on your surgery day.
 Implanter pens have a needle with a hollow tip.
-The graft can be placed into this hollow tip.
+The graft can be placed into this hollow tip as shown in the diagram below.

 When the end of the pen is inserted into the scalp it places the graft into the hole.
-In DHI or sharp implanter pen use the hole is created and the graft placed into it simultaneously- this is demonstrated in the infographic below.
+In DHI or sharp implanter pen surgery, the hole is created and the graft placed into it simultaneously- this is demonstrated in the infographic below.
 In dull implanter pen use, the pen simply introduces the graft into the skin into a pre-made skin incision.
+Both techniques yield the same outcome.

 Are Implanter Pen Hair Transplants Better?